2020 Fall Sports Meeting

 Eligibility-Pass 5 classes, maintain a 1.0 or higher grade point average in order to be eligible.

 Must be in school for at least a half day to participate in sport that evening.

 Final Forms-Encourage you to read all forms before signing, you are responsible for all information on the forms.

 You must Have Completed by First Practice/Tryout: Medical authorization form and physical form turned into home school office (Phoenix please turn into school you would have attended)-if not turned; students can not try out or begin practice-

 Information: Drug Alcohol Policy and Concussion Protocol

-Trainers, Bailey Roberts and Kelly Damschroder-they will assist with injuries, and be our concussion resource, we will have trainer at all home football games, as well as many other events this fall and school year.
+Trainer, Bailey Roberts-she will assist with injuries, and be our concussion resource, we will have trainer at all home football games, as well as many other events this fall and school year.

 Transportation-Students will be shuttled to practice sites, football to KMS, cross country and cheerleading to WWAY, gymnastics to TWHS; volleyball will practice at home schools.
 Parent pickup at practice site unless told differently; game day transportation guidelines will be up to coaches